deepfence/ThreatMapper/README.md

 Optionally the sensor container can be tagged using `USER_DEFINED_TAGS=""` in the above command.
 Tags should be comma separated, for example, "`dev,front-end`".

-### Installing Deepfence Sensor in a Kubernetes Cluster
+### Installing Deepfence Sensors in a Kubernetes Cluster

 The Deepfence Sensor is most easily deployed using the Helm chart.
 Use `helm version` to determine whether you are using Helm v2.x or v3.x: